MariaNattestad/omgenomics-com/_posts/2020-11-13-new-website.markdown

 I also decided that my sales page for Circa was too sales-y, I was just following best practices from the online business crowd but it feels a little cringe-worthy to me.

-So I'm redoing it all.
+So I'm redoing it all (well, since you're reading this, it means it's done!).
 I'm using **Jekyll with GitHub pages**, and hopefully it will lower the frustration barriers that have subtly nudged me away from making improvements to the site and adding new content.

 I might write more posts too, like this one, but until then most of the good stuff is in two places: